Rbbt-Workflows/structure/workflow.md

 parameter.
 Alternatively, the content of a PDB file can be provided using the `pdbfile` parameter.

+The main tasks are: `annotate`, `annotate_neighbours`, and `variant_interfaces`

+## annotate

+Annotates genomic mutations based on the protein features that are overlapping amino-acid changes

+## annotate_neighbours

+Annotates genomic mutations based on the protein features that are in close physical proximity to amino-acid changes

+At a distance of 5 amstrons

+## variant_interfaces

+Find variants that affect residues in protein-protein interaction sufaces

+Residues at a distance of 8 amstrons of a residue from an interaction partner

+## variant_neighbours

+Find residues in the neighbourhood of amino-acid changes derived from genomic mutations.

+At a distance of 5 amstrons

 ## neighbour_map

 For a given PDB, find all pairs of residues in a PDB that fall within a given 'distance' of each other.
 It uses PDBs from Interactome3d for individual proteins.

 ## neighbours_in_pdb